Frank Clarke (American football): Cleveland Browns

-Clarke was selected by the Cleveland Browns in the fifth round (61st overall) of the 1956 NFL Draft.
+Clarke was selected by the Cleveland Browns in the fifth round (61st overall) of the 1956 NFL draft.
 He played with the team for three seasons, from 1957 to 1959, even though he stood on the sidelines during the first two.
-He had a total of 10 catches during those three years at offensive right end and was left unprotected in the 1960 NFL Expansion Draft.
+He did not start any games his rookie year, and had only four receptions.
+He started one game each of the next two years, with three receptions in each of those years; accumulating a total of just 10 catches during those three years at offensive right end.
+He was left unprotected in the 1960 NFL expansion draft.